Anal Sac Cancer in Dogs

 Surgery for Anal Sac Tumors

 Surgical excision of the primary tumor is considered the most important part of treatment.
 If done early, it can be curative.
-The tumor must be sent to a veterinary pathologist to confirm identification and that all the tumor cells were removed.
+The tumor must be sent to a veterinary pathologist to identify the type and confirm all the tumor cells were removed.

 There are potential surgical complications in the delicate anal area:

-• Depending on the size of the tumor, some parts of the nearby tissue may need to be removed as well.
+- Depending on the size of the tumor, some parts of the nearby tissue may also need to be removed.

 Anal sac cancers in dogs may recur, or grow back, after surgery.
 If there are “dirty margins” (some tumor cells were left behind) noted on the pathology report, 29% to 45% of dogs will have the tumor grow back.3